-The General Education program at Harvard that grew out of this aim was muchloved by students and faculty alike for almost thirty years.
+The General Education program at Harvard that grew out of this aim was much-loved by students and faculty alike for almost thirty years.
 But by the end of the 1960s it had come to feel to many that the program was preachy and unsubstantiated; it seemed to undermine the sense of free inquiry that was supposed to be central to an education in the humanities, and it seemed to claim a unity and authority about who we should be as a people that was at odds with the thought that our sense of identity and purpose might be to some extent up to us to discover.
 In lamenting the loss of purpose that the ideal of the Christian citizen once grounded, the aim of the Gen Ed program was indeed to replace that ideal with another; but this new ideal was nevertheless nostalgic in the sense that it shared with its predecessor the aspiration to certainty and unassailability that had characterized the nineteenth-century understanding.
 Perhaps the aspiration to this kind of certainty is itself a danger.
-The fundamental sources of value in a culture are neither necessary nor universal; they change over time.
-The culture that fails to recognize and nurture these changes risks stagnation or, worse yet, decline.
-That said, not every change is equally good; there must be something on the basis of which we advocate for some changes over others.
-There is a constant tension, therefore, between the necessary stability that our current self-understanding offers and the renewal of our self-understanding that its current inadequacies seem to demand.
-The maintenance of this productive tension is crucial to any culture worthy of the name.
-At the same time, therefore, that we aspire to ground our sense of ourselves on some stable understanding of the aim of life (e.g., the responsible citizen in a free society) we must constantly aspire to discover anew what the best way to characterize and cultivate such an aim might be.
-The humanities are the site where this tension is cultivated, nurtured, and sustained.
+If Wittgenstein is right that the most fundamental sources of value in a culture run against the boundaries of language in a way that scientific facts do not, then perhaps the very existence of cultural authority is living, breathing, and developing itself by means of the humanistic stances we reveal with respect to it.
+Especially in a rich and polyphonous culture like our own, perhaps the aspiration to ground a sense of identity for a people can only exist fruitfully when it is in constant tension with the aspiration to discover anew what that identity is.
+The humanities, then, would be the site where this tension is cultivated, nurtured, and sustained.

-14 General Education in a Free Society (Harvard University Printing Office, 1945), 43.
+12 General Education in a Free Society, 43.

 The mid-twentieth century was not the first time a culture worried that its traditional customs and beliefs were eroding, nor the first time that this concern was tied up with the perceived nature of the educational enterprise.
-But humanistic education was not always seen as the savior that Harvard's mid-century faculty made it out to be.
+But humanistic education was not always seen as the savior that Harvard's midcentury faculty made it out to be.
 The Sophists of fifth-century Athens were often seen, for example, as disreputable teachers who offered a humanistic education that undermined, rather than focused, the students' sense of Athenian identity and values.
 Aristophanes' comic play Clouds presents this potentially dangerous and corrosive aspect of the humanities.
 Produced in Athens in 423 BC, the play opens with Strepsiades, an elderly Athenian, facing legal action for non-payment of debts.
-Hoping to defeat his creditors in court, Strepsiades enrolls his son Pheidippides in the "Thinkery," where he is to gain the rhetorical skills needed to win their case.
+Hoping to defeat his creditors in court,

+Strepsiades enrolls his son Pheidippides in the "Thinkery," where he is to gain the rhetorical skills needed to win their case.
 Having learned to make the weaker argument defeat the stronger, Pheidippides does indeed go on to save the family riches.
 But the power of his rhetorical skill cannot be stopped, and soon it leads the boy into a cynical disrespect for the customs and mores of his culture.
 With his newfound sophistical talent, Pheidippides coolly and impudently enters into a debate in which, turning the standard cultural practice on its head, he gives a powerful argument in favor of a son's right to bully and beat his own father.
 He then goes on to perform this "justified" act.
 Strepsiades, enraged at the way in which an education at the Thinkery has undermined his son's sense of traditional cultural values, leads a frenzied attack on the school to end the play.